-Boris Johnson calls for resignations over Richard Sharp Guardian cartoon
+Boris Johnson calls for resignations over Richard Sharp cartoon in Guardian

 Sign up for the View from Westminster email for expert analysis straight to your inbox Get our free View from Westminster email

-Boris Johnson has called for resignations at the
+Boris Johnson has called for resignations at

-Guardian newspaper following criticism of a cartoon it published featuring BBC chair Richard Sharp.

-The newspaper on Saturday took down the controversial image after critics said it featured a series of anitsemitic tropes.
+The Guardian following criticism of a cartoon it published featuring the former BBC chair Richard Sharp.
+The newspaper took down the controversial image on Saturday after critics said it included a series of antisemitic tropes.

-The former Tory prime minister, who himself was also depicted in the cartoon naked atop a pile of excrement with two large sacks of money, told the
+The former Tory prime minister, who was also depicted in the cartoon – sitting naked atop a pile of excrement and holding two large sacks of money – told

-"Frankly whoever commissioned and printed this has made a far worse mistake than Richards Sharp.
-They should take his lead."
+The Mail on Sunday: “Frankly, whoever commissioned and printed this has made a far worse mistake than Richard Sharp.
+They should take his lead.”

-Apologising, cartoonist Martin Rowson said through "carelessness and thoughtlessness I screwed up pretty badly".
-The
+Apologising, cartoonist Martin Rowson said that through “carelessness and thoughtlessness I screwed up pretty badly”.

-Guardian said the cartoon did not meet its editorial standards.
+The Guardian said the cartoon did not meet its editorial standards.

-Mr Sharp stepped down as BBC chair this week after a report criticised him for not disclosing his role in getting Mr Johnson an £800,000 loan guarantee.
+Mr Sharp stepped down as BBC chair this week after a report criticised him for failing to disclose his role in arranging an £800,000 loan guarantee for Mr Johnson.

-The cartoon shows him leaving office with a box marked "Goldman Sachs", his former employer – as well as a CV, and toys or puppets of a squid and Rishi Sunak.
+The cartoon showed him leaving office with his CV in hand, carrying a box marked “Goldman Sachs” – the name of his former employer – that contains toys or puppets of a squid and Rishi Sunak.

 The idea of Jewish people as “puppet masters” has a long history as an antisemitic trope.

-Some critics said the squid could also be read as an octopus spreading its tentacles, an idea which has also featured in antisemitic propaganda.
+Some critics said the squid could also be read as an octopus spreading its tentacles, an idea that has also featured in antisemitic propaganda.

-Author Dave Rich wrote on Twitter that the cartoon "falls squarely into an antisemitic tradition of depicting Jews with outsized, grotesque features, often in conjunction with money and power".
+Dave Rich, an author who has written extensively on antisemitism, said on Twitter that the cartoon “falls squarely into an antisemitic tradition of depicting Jews with outsized, grotesque features, often in conjunction with money and power”.

-Mr Rowson said the cartoon had gone "horribly wrong" and that while the representations were inadvertent he took full responsibility.
+Mr Rowson said the cartoon had gone “horribly wrong”, and that, while the representations were inadvertent, he took full responsibility.

 UK news in pictures